AdaCore/gnatstudio/docs/users_guide/vcs.rst

   In git, stashes are a way to temporary move away local changes to get back to a pristine working directory, without losing your current work.

-  GPS displays the list of all stashes, and lets you create new stashes by clicking on :guilabel:`[+]` when the :guilabel:`STASHES` line is selected.
+  GNAT Studio displays the list of all stashes, and lets you create new stashes by clicking on :guilabel:`[+]` when the :guilabel:`STASHES` line is selected.